Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 It is a time to promote awareness and understanding of bullying and its impacts.

 Bullying is a relationship problem that involves a power imbalance, which is why it can be so challenging to overcome it by ourselves.
 Regardless of where bullying happens – in school, the office, at home or in the community – there are people and resources that can help.
-This year’s theme, #WhereToTurn, encourages everyone to learn where to turn when dealing with bullying.
+This year’s theme, #BeKindAB, encourages everyone to recognize the importance of reaching out and being kind to everyone in our community.
+By using the hashtag #BeKindAB, you can help raise awareness this Bullying Awareness Week and together, we can all strive to model healthy relationships and strive to create more inclusive communities through kindness.

 Here are a few ways you can take part in Bullying Awareness Week: